abbotto/rectangular/README.md

 ---

 ## Introduction
-Rectangular is an appkit for AngularJS developers.
+A modern app kit for AngularJS developers.

 ---